sandermvanvliet/TestableHttpClient/README.md

 against the entire path and query string including the HTTP method.
 If multiple responses are configured against the same URL a `MultipleResponsesConfigureException` will be thrown.

+Since version `0.5.0` you can configure an endpoint with route parameters.
+Let's say you want to configure an endpoint that retrieves editions of a book (for example: `/api/books/56789/editions`) and it doesn't quite matter which `id` the book has you can now define the endpoint as `/api/books/{id}/editions`.
+The handler will match the request to that configured response without knowing the specific `id` in advance.

+**NOTE:** There is one case that currently breaks: if you do `/api/entity/{id}?foo=bar` then the handler will not match the response correctly.

 ### Setting the response code

 ```csharp